EHRI/omeka-amazon-s3-storage-adapter/README.md

 storage.adapterOptions.bucket = my-bucket-name
 storage.adapterOptions.region = eu-central-1
 ```

+(Being sure to set the correct bucket name and region, in addition to your access key and secret.)

+To run the latest code from GitHub, rather than the last release:

+1. Download repo as a zip file
+2. Extract it to a folder named `AmazonS3StorageAdapter` in the plugins directory in your Omeka instance
+3. Run `composer install` within the plugin's folder to install the Amazon S3 PHP SDK

 *Note*: including the AWS SDK makes this plugin package very large since
 there is currently no way to depend on _just_ the S3-related parts.
 This